stark-2000/UR5_Pick-Place_Hardware/README.md

     - Numerical Inverse Kinematics will converge in real time.

 ## Gazebo & RViz Simulation:
  - The simulation video demonstrating application in Gazebo directly run from python file is archived in the folder – ‘Results’ in the main branch.
+See the below video.

 https://user-images.githubusercontent.com/78305300/206824643-dc5ea155-37e7-467e-b75f-5fbe8dc0bc2d.mp4

  - The simulation video demonstrating the application of ‘MoveIt’ ROS package in Rviz, utilising our own developed IK plugin, are archived in the folder ‘results’ in main branch.
+See the below video.

 https://user-images.githubusercontent.com/78305300/206824744-f6c292a9-440b-4d54-b393-7ceaf4e11a54.mp4